 - If there are several BIOS updates available for different motherboard names, you need to find out which motherboard is installed in your computer.
 To do this, turn off the power to the computer, remove the side panel, and read the name printed on the motherboard.
 The name of the motherboard should match or be similar to the name of the download link.

 - If the version of the listed BIOS is the same or older than the current BIOS on the computer, you may exit this procedure.
 The computer does not require a BIOS update at this time.

-- Click the name of the BIOS update to go to the Download options and information page.It is important to read the Description and Compatibility sections to verify that the BIOS update applies to your computer.
+- Click the Download link for the BIOS update file for your computer to go to the HP software and driver downloads page.It is important to read the Details section to verify that the BIOS update applies to your computer.
 Installing a BIOS that is not designed for your computer could cause the computer to stop working.